I love 401(k)s. I love 401(k)s! I love 401(k)s!! One more time in big font for emphasis:

 Most companies change their 401(k) investment options regularly.
 It’s worth revisiting your investments every year to make sure that your employer hasn’t added better choices.

 Also make sure that your investment mix is aligned with your goals.
 For example, if you’re approaching retirement, you should consider moving money to more conservative options.
+Learn how to keep track of your portfolio’s risk factors in our Ziggma review.

 What I did: When I saw the results of the Fee Analyzer, the first thing I did was log into my 401(k)’s dashboard to see what I was invested in.